Torridge and West Devon

 Torridge and West Devon was a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) in Devon represented in the House of Commons of the UK Parliament.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)

-Under the 2023 Periodic Review of Westminster constituencies, the constituency was abolished.
+Under the 2023 review of Westminster constituencies, the constituency was abolished.
 Subject to minor boundary changes, it was reformed as Torridge and Tavistock, which was first contested at the 2024 general election.

 Boundaries

 1983–1997: The District of Torridge, and the Borough of West Devon.

 1997–2010: The District of Torridge, and the Borough of West Devon except the ward of Buckland Monachorum.

 2010–2024: The District of Torridge, and the Borough of West Devon wards of Bere Ferrers, Bridestowe, Buckland Monachorum, Burrator, Lydford, Mary Tavy, Milton Ford, Tamarside, Tavistock North, Tavistock South, Tavistock South West, Thrushel, and Walkham.

 Before the 2010 general election, the constituency comprised Torridge District and almost all of West Devon District.
 However, in the redistribution of that year, when the number of seats in the county rose from 11 to 12, the town of Okehampton and scattered small settlements surrounding it transferred to the new Central Devon seat.

 The constituency area contained the former borough constituencies of Bere Alston (abolished 1832, settlement part of Bere Ferrers) and Tavistock (abolished 1885).